squid-cache/squid-cache.github.io/docs/Features/Redirectors.md

 in things like cookies or embedded page content.
 There is nothing Squid can do about those.
 And worse they may not be reported by your visitors in any way indicating it is the re-writer.
-A browser-specific **my login won't work** is just one popular example of the cookie side-effect.
+A browser-specific **my login will not work** is just one popular example of the cookie side-effect.

 ### Can I use something other than perl?